Connecting to databases that support ODBC from Python with mxODBC

 3. Download the mxODBC distribution for your platform, unpack and cd into the created directory.

-4. Open mxODBC.py and look for:
+4. Open mxODBC.py and search for:

 # iODBC 3.0.x manager